trixi-framework/HOHQMesh.jl/docs/src/tutorials/create_edit_curves.md

     In addition to reinstating `"Line1"` into the `sandbox_project`, this undo prints the action that was undone to the REPL and will update the figure.

-    Analogously, HQMTool has a redo operation stack.
+    Analogously, there is a redo operation stack.
 We query and print to the REPL the top the redo stack with `redoActionName` and can use `redo` to perform the operation.